 But that being said, don't underestimate the value to your business and your career of a beautiful website, cutting edge design software, inspiring continuing education . . . or showcase-quality architectural photography.
 Each is an investment worth making.
 If your competitors are using great quality photography to feature their work, then can you afford NOT to use it to feature yours?

 To help make photography as affordable as possible, I work with a variable project model that accounts for the size, complexity, and requirements of each specific job.
-I also offer several ways to lower your costs including sharing images among multiple firms, booking projects during slower times of the year, and bundling photography locations to help you achieve a specific goal like a website refresh or an upcoming ad campaign.
+I also offer several ways to lower your costs including sharing images among multiple firms, booking projects during slower times of the year, and bundling photography locations to help you achieve a specific goal like a website refresh or an upcoming marketing campaign.
 And, you will always get a written estimate from me before we begin that lays out all the details of the job, what you'll receive at the end, and a very close approximation of the final bill within a few dollars.

 Explore the options? email Andrew